-Worktraders are a vital part of keeping Art Monastery Italia functioning day to day and are important members of our art monastic community.
-The Worktrade program is designed to be an economical way for travelers and like-minded souls to participate in Art Monastery Italia while saving money and exploring the Italian countryside.
-In exchange for a small fee and working with us 6 days a week, you will get a place to sleep and a chance to be an important part of keeping Art Monastery operations running smoothly.
-As an invaluable part of the team, worktraders do a variety of jobs, including cooking, cleaning, gardening, data entry, grocery shopping, car maintenance, and various forms of support for art projects and performances.
-Worktraders eat meals with the Artmonks, meet visiting artists and other Worktraders, and may even have a chance to be part of performances or art installations.
+Worktraders were a vital part of keeping Art Monastery Italia functioning day to day and are important members of our art monastic community.
+The Worktrade program was designed to be an economical way for travelers and like-minded souls to participate in Art Monastery Italia while saving money and exploring the Italian countryside.
+In exchange for a small fee and working with us 6 days a week, worktraders received a place to sleep and a chance to be an important part of keeping Art Monastery operations running smoothly.
+As an invaluable part of the team, worktraders did a variety of jobs, including cooking, cleaning, gardening, data entry, grocery shopping, car maintenance, and various forms of support for art projects and performances.
+Worktraders ate meals with the Artmonks, meet visiting artists and other Worktraders, and often had the chance to participate in performances or art installations.

-Worktraders are full members of our community, which means attending daily check-ins and other mandatory meetings, attending two communal meals per day, doing meal prep or meal clean once daily, and working an average of 5 hours/day, 6 days/week and paying €50/week to cover the cost of food.
+Worktraders were full members of the residential community, which meant attending daily check-ins and other mandatory meetings, attending two communal meals per day, doing meal prep or meal clean once daily, and working an average of 5 hours/day, 6 days/week and paying €50/week to cover the cost of food.
 Worktraders sleep outdoors in their own tent (or rent one of ours for an additional €5/week) and enjoy three solid meals/day.
 Travel expenses not included.

 We are a group of community-minded artists who are committed to exploring the sustainability and efficiency of communal monastic living to art-making and the creative process.
 The monastic community is often hosted by local Italians who offer us the time and space to focus our energies on the creation of art: music, performance, devised theater, site specific installation, and visual art.